aaf2tbz/WindowedClaude/README.md

 and easy to use functions.
 WindowedClaude bypasses the utter complete annoyances of installing claude on windows into a straighforward and simplified process that anyone can understand.

+WindowedClaude is made purely in rust, meaning a 100% quick runtime, and takes almost no file space to install.